Zehelein/pg-transactional-outbox/lib/README.md

 ```

 The database role that is used to mutate the business-relevant data must be
-granted the select, insert and delete permissions for this table.
+granted the select, insert and delete permissions for this outbox table.

 ```sql
 GRANT SELECT, INSERT, DELETE ON public.outbox TO db_login_outbox;
 ```

 Then you need to create a new database role for the WAL subscription.
 As this
-role has a lot of rights it is not advised to give this role to the same role
+role has a lot of rights it is not advised to give the replication permission to
-that reads and mutates the business-relevant data.
+the same role that reads and mutates the business-relevant data.

 The following statements can be used: